Is there any way to influence a baby's sex?

 The short answer is no — there's not much the average couple can do to affect a baby's sex.

-While countless old wives' tales suggest that everything from a woman's diet to sexual position during conception can affect a baby's sex, these theories remain unproved.
+While old wives' tales suggest that a woman's diet or sexual position during conception can affect a baby's sex, these theories remain unproved.
 Likewise, researchers have found that timing sex in relation to ovulation — such as having sex days before ovulation to conceive a boy or closer to ovulation to conceive a girl — doesn't work.

 Rarely, couples face the agonizing problem of knowing they could pass a genetic trait to a child of a specific sex — usually a boy.
 Under those special circumstances couples might use high-tech interventions to influence the chance of conceiving a girl.
 For example:

 - Preimplantation genetic screening.
 With this technique — which is used in combination with in vitro fertilization — embryos are tested for specific genetic conditions and sex before they're placed in a woman's uterus.